-At its heart, identity has to do with both what makes us similar to others and what makes us unique; and by extension what makes us individuals, and what makes us belong to larger collectives (see Jenkins, 2008).
+At its heart, identity has to do with what makes us unique as well as what makes us similar to others; and, by extension, what makes us individuals and what makes us belong to larger collectives (see Jenkins, 2008).
 The apparent paradox suggested here is resolved if you think about identification as a process by which we determine the ways that we relate to other people — how we balance the qualities we share with others and the differences between ourselves and others.

 In this regard, identity is neither essential nor necessarily stable.
 As Dowling and McKinnon argue, identity is

 something that changes with time, something we construct, something that is closely connected with operations of power in the contemporary world, whether at the level of global politics or that of the politics of everyday life.
 Here, scholarship is more likely to think about identity in the plural and imagine how human beings inhabit multiple identities in the course of daily life.
 (2014, p.
 628)